Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 To merge this PR, you **must** go through the following checklist and confirm you understood and followed the instructions by checking all the boxes:

+- [ ] I have reviewed the general guidance on the spec PR review process: https://aka.ms/specprreview.
 - [ ] I confirm this PR is modifying Azure Resource Manager (ARM) related specifications, and not data-plane related specifications.
 - [ ] I commit to follow the [Breaking Change Policy](https://aka.ms/AzBreakingChangesPolicy).
 - [ ] I have reviewed following [Resource Provider guidelines](https://aka.ms/rpguidelines), including